HobnobMancer/cazy_webscraper/README.md

 - Retrieve all EC numbers found in GH1
 - Retrieve the PDB accessions of all CAZymes derived from all strains of _Escherichia coli_, whcih are annotated with at least of the EC numbers EC3.2.1.23, EC3.2.1.25 and are from the CAZy families GH2 and/or GH5

+_Please note, `cazy_webscraper` builds a local CAZyme SQLite3 database.
+It does **not** provide a method for viewing the database.
+Any SQL compatiable database browser (such as [DB Browser for SQLite (DB4S)](https://sqlitebrowser.org/)) can be used to view the database and perform queries via SQL to interrogate the data._

 ## Referencing

 It is expected academic practise to cite the work of others.
 If you use `cazy_webscraper` in your work *please* do cite our work (including the provided DOI), as well as citing the specific version you use.
 This is not only helpful for us as developers to get out work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.

-**Citation:** Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
+> Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7

 ## Our last developments before releasing version 1!